dmarrazzo/rh-bpm-notes/human_tasks.md

 	username=role1,role2,role3

+By default the user information file is expected in the kieserver WEB-INF/classes dir.
 Constructs default UserInfo implementation to provide required information to the escalation handler. following is the string for every organizational entity